12 Email Marketing Automation Workflows (Complete Guide)

 This is how Basic Piece will be doing it using Omnisend’s automation workflow:

-We’ll set the SMS/text message to go out at 10am on the recipient’s birthday.
+We’ll set the SMS message to go out at 10 am on the recipient’s birthday.
 That way, they’ll get the message early in the morning, but not too early so as to annoy them.
 SMS marketing should be a part of your automation workflows.

 The second message will be an email.